 - Consult a veterinarian – if you are unsure whether or not you should give the medication to your dog, then it doesn’t hurt to ask a vet just to be sure.

 - Give the medication to your puppy without consulting a veterinarian – puppies are like little human babies, and like them, there are some medications they can’t have.
 It pays to get that checked out before you go ahead.

 - Give your dog cold/sinus medications – diphenhydramine is an active ingredient that is safe for your pet, however, many of the other cold and sinus medications or ingredients aren’t.
 Make you’re the label ONLY has diphenhydramine and nothing else.

 - Avoid liquid Benadryl – as this is an over-the-counter antihistamine, it may come in the form of liquid.
 Make sure to avoid this as Benadryl liquid has a high concentration of alcohol content which is unsafe for your pet.

 - Do not exceed recommended dosage – this can result in your pet overdosing on the medication which can have fatal side effects.

-As diphenhydramine is an active ingredient that targets all those nasty symptoms your dog experiences, it is a great medication to give your dog to help them live a more comfortable lifestyle.
+As diphenhydramine is an active ingredient that targets all those nasty symptoms your dog experiences, it is a reliable medication to give your dog when needed.